Peder Skram: Biography

 Council of State and endowed him with ample estates.

 In 1555 feeling too infirm to go to sea, he resigned his post of admiral; but when the Scandinavian Seven Years' War broke out seven years later; and the new king, Frederick II, offered Skram the chief command, he agreed to go.
 With a large fleet he put to sea in August 1562 and compelled the Swedish admiral, after a successful engagement off the coast of Gotland, to take refuge behind the Skerries.

 However, this was his sole achievement and he was superseded at the end of the year by Admiral Herluf Trolle.

-Skram now retired from active service to his estate at Laholm in Halland, which was twice (1565–1568) unsuccessfully besieged by the Swedes.
-Skram died at Urup on 11 July 1581.
+Skram then retired from active service to his estate at Laholm in Halland, which was twice (1565–1568) unsuccessfully besieged by the Swedes and died at Urup on 11 July 1581.
 He is buried at Østbirk Church, which was once part of Urup estate in Horsens.